Ed94/VaultedVulkan/guides/Readme.md

 C++ :

 [Raw Vulkan](https://alain.xyz/blog/raw-vulkan)
-This is what the Tri_Seeed guide is based off of and will kick start you well with the Vulkan-Hpp library.
+This will kick start you well with the Vulkan-Hpp library.
+It also has some of the nicest explanations of many vulkan concepts.

 C :